mubaraqwahab/thinkdev/src/lessons/01-introduction.md

 ## {{ iconed("Extras") }}

 You'll find an "extras" section in the lesson pages.
-This is where I'll put some additional material that I left out in the slides.
+This is where I'll put some additional material that I left out of the slides.
 I _strongly_ encourage you to read them.

 ### Node.js